w3c-cg/aar/resources/accessible_procurement/scope.md

 ## Purpose

 As organizations continue to shift left the need to optimize upstream processes is paramount.
 Procurement represents one of the first opportunities to meaningfully impact the accessibility of a given initiative.
-Despite many advancements in this area, procurement professionals struggle to manage the myriad of complex requirements often resulting in the depriortization of accessiiblity requirements.
+Despite many advancements in this area, procurement professionals struggle to manage the myriad of complex requirements often resulting in the depriortization of accessibility requirements.

 https://github.com/w3c-cg/aar/issues/4